ch1kulya/Sugaku/README.md

-> [!IMPORTANT]
+### To play,
-> To play, download the archive from the releases, unpack it and run Sugaku.exe
+download the archive from the releases, unpack it and run Sugaku.exe